 In 2018, a Comprehensive Economic Development Strategy was published by the Association of Bay Area Governments (ABAG), which identified that Bay Area output grew by 37 percent between 2001 and 2015, 14 percent more than the US overall.
+However, it was noted that during economic downturns, the Bay Area's regional output dropped more sharply than the nation.
 The San Francisco-Oakland-Redwood City Metropolitan Statistical Area (MSA) and the San Jose-Sunnyvale-Santa Clara MSA (which includes San Benito County, beyond the Bay Area) produce the bulk of the Bay Area's output.